Charlie and the Chocolate Factory (musical): Other international productions

 A Dutch production of Charlie and the Chocolate Factory began touring the Netherlands on 26 August 2022 at the Zaantheater.
 Much like the West End production, the five kids are played by child actors.
 In July 2022, it was announced that Remko Vridag will play Willy Wonka.

-A Spanish production opened on 22 September 2022 at Espacio Ibercaja Delicias in Madrid, with Edu Soto as Willy Wonka.
+A Spanish production ran form 22 September 2022 to 9 April 2023 at Espacio Ibercaja Delicias in Madrid, with Edu Soto as Willy Wonka.
+After closing in Madrid, the show toured Spain from 6 October 2023 to 4 February 2024, with Daniel Diges as Willy Wonka.